ErmLikesToDraw/WebDesign/FinalProject/ReadMe.md

 ###Structure
 **Navigation** Same as home
 **Header** Different folk style image
-**Call to Action** Same as home
+**Main Content** give an email, name, and a checkbox for a newsletter **Call to Action** Same as home
 **Footer** Copyright and socials